Latest Update: April 5, 2021

 3. What about social distancing?

 ANSWER: We will closely monitor the recommendations by the CDC and employ safe measures during the summer camps.
-This may include requiring a minimum 6-foot distance between participants not from the same church as well as employing additional safe practices.
+This may include requiring a minimum 6-foot distance between participants as well as employing additional safe practices.

 4. Will students be required to be tested prior to arrival into camp or temperature-tested when they arrive?

 5. What will daily health screenings look like?

 ANSWER: We are considering a plan to implement a daily screening of all campers and staff, including temperature checks and screening for new symptoms.
-Campers and staff may be required to bring a digital thermometer to camp to assist us with the plan.
+We expect more clarity on this in the spring as CDC recommendations are updated.

+6. How will tools be handled to minimize risk?